linode/docs/products/compute/shared-linodes/guides/_index.md

 ## Themes

-These guides will help you with targeted topics like how to host a website, setting up a web server, and migrating to Linode from other cloud providers.
+These guides explore targeted topics like how to host a website, setting up a web server, and migrating to Linode from other cloud providers.

 ### Shared Linode Basics